Writer • Poet

 Home Partner: ArtsPath

 Phone: 607- 351-7200

 View Lisa Harris’ Gallery

-and also the University of Vermont, Burlington, Vt. focused on Leadership and Critical Thinking.
+and also the University of Vermont–Burlington, focused on leadership and critical thinking.

-She has successfully work in nearly all areas of education, including classroom teacher, curriculum specialist, grant writer, student teacher supervisor and evaluator, and as an elementary principal.
-In addition, she has years of experience in presenting
+She has successfully work in nearly all areas of education, including classroom teacher, curriculum specialist, grant writer, student teacher supervisor and evaluator, and elementary principal.
+In addition, she has years of experience in presenting workshops

 Despite her demanding educational career, she has also kept a focus on her dual artistic career.
 She has written a variety of published stories, sudden fiction pieces, collaborative installations with chapbooks, poetry, and a published essay.
 Her most